 Corporate Transactions/Mergers and Acquisitions

 Lawyers from Smith Anderson’s Finance, Securities, Health Care and Complex Contract Dispute groups also are active in public company and private mergers and acquisitions.
-Chambers USA: America’s Leading Business Lawyers has recognized Smith Anderson as one of the top corporate practices in the State of North Carolina for four consecutive years.
+Chambers USA: America’s Leading Business Lawyers has recognized Smith Anderson as one of the top corporate practices in the State of North Carolina for multiple consecutive years.

 In addition to on-going federal contract support, we assist clients with acquisition transactions to secure the government’s consent to the transfer of government contracts in compliance with the federal Anti-Assignment Act.
 We recently assisted an international client that was acquiring a United States corporation in securing approval from the Committee on Foreign Investment in the United States (“CFIUS”) under the Exon-Florio provision under Section 721 of the Defense Production Act.